princejohnsantillan/weave/README.md

 use function PrinceJohn\Weave\weave;

 /**
- *  Swap tokens with values from an array list.
+ *  Swap tokens with values from a list.
  *  Tokens and values are matched by index position.
  */
 weave('Hi {{name}}!
 Your role is: {{role}}', ['Prince', 'magician']); // Hi Prince!
 Your role is: magician